imaizume/tex-box/README.md

-Virtual Machine for Tex Compilation into PDF
+Virtual Machine for LaTeX Compiling into PDF
 ===

 Introduction
 ---

-This is a virtual environment of [Vagrant](https://www.vagrantup.com/) that enables non-unix like OS users such as Windows to compile `.tex` (LaTeX) file into `.pdf` (PDF).
+This is a virtual environment by [Vagrant](https://www.vagrantup.com/) that enables Non-Unix like OS such as Windows to compile `.tex` (LaTeX) file into `.pdf` (PDF).

+When provisioning this VM, all of required tool sets are installed by shellscript.

-You can get created PDF through the shared folder in the host OS.
+So you can easily create PDF and achieve it through the shared folder in the host OS.

+Important Note
+---

+**Sample LaTeX sources and compiling shellscript are extracted into [another project](https://www.github.com/imaizume/tex-sources).**

+Just clone it into shared folder *as a git submopdule*.

 Requirement
 ---